Work and perform in a professional theatre

 Students can study, work, perform and create original projects in our thriving theatre and rehearsal spaces right in the centre of the city.

-Across our 3 floors, we have all of the rooms and equipment for students to learn, train and master all stages of the performance process.
-This ranges from building props and set pieces, to stage design, singing and musical practice to performance in front of a live audience, running everything backstage from our control room and even performing on tour.
+Spanning three floors, we have all the rooms and equipment for students to learn, train and master all stages of the performance process.
+This ranges from building props and set pieces, to stage design, singing and musical practice, to performing in front of a live audience, backstage production, and even performing on tour.

 Our studio theatre is a space for our drama, performance, and musical theatre students to practise and perform in front of a live audience.

 The studio features retractable raked seating for up to 92 people, as well as a technical gallery and fully equipped Studio Control Room, so our students can gain valuable experience of working and performing in a professional theatre environment.

 Our studio theatre can also be adapted for a wide range of performances and is available to host events, guest speakers, and lectures.

 - Stage Manager's desk and building relay—set up aside the stage like any professional setup

 - Professional lighting setup of 50 lights—including moving heads, colour, and a follow spot, which can be programmed and managed on an iPad from anywhere around the studio

 - Motorised lighting bars with adjustable heights—so crew can maintain, change and adjust stage lighting without having to head up into the rafters